|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA May 18, 1942 at 9:15am

-Assigned to the 5th Air Force, 8th Fighter Group, 36th Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG), 36th Fighter Squadron (36th FS) "The Flying Fiends".
 No known nickname or nose art.

-On May 18, 1942 P-39 and P-400 Airacobras from the 36th and 35th Fighter Squadron plus attached aircraft from the 39th Fighter Squadron and 40th Fighter Squadron took off from Port Moresby intercept an incoming formation of Japanese G4M1 Betty bombers escorted by A6M2 Zeros.
-The precise number of Airacobras involved in the scramble is unclear, but was either thirty-two (24 P-39s and 8 P-400) or only twenty-nine.
-P-39F 41-7191 piloted by 2nd Lt Charles H. Chapman, Jr. took off from 7 Mile Drome near Port Moresby.
+On May 18, 1942 took off from 7 Mile Drome near Port Moresby piloted by 2nd Lt Charles H. Chapman, Jr. on a mission to intercept an incoming formation of Japanese G4M1 Betty bombers escorted by A6M2 Zeros.
+The precise number of Airacobras involved in the scramble is unclear, but was either thirty-two (24 P-39s and 8 P-400) or twenty-nine Airacobras from the 35th Fighter Squadron (35th FS) and 36th Fighter Squadron (36th FS).

 Chapman was officially declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery and still listed as Missing In Action (MIA).
+He earned the Air Medal and Purple Heart, posthumously.
+He is memorialized at Manila American Cemetery on the tablets of the missing.
+He remains listed as Missing In Action (MIA).

-During 2001, a Malaysian logging company cleared a road on a ridge line in the Brown River area resulting in the discovery of this crash site.
-This aircraft was initially investigated by wreck tec Wilkenson
+During 2001, a Malaysian logging company was cleared a road on a ridge near the Brown River and first located this crash site.
+Afterwards, the aircraft was visited by Wilkenson Egimbari and John Douglas.

 Discovery of P-39F Airacobra 41-7191 by John Douglas: